Gauss Principle in Incompressible Flow: Unified Variational Perspective on Pressure and Projection: Physical implications and insight

 In the unsteady case, since $u_t$ (hence $a$) is varied with $u$ held fixed, acceleration-level constraints are enforced, resulting in the reaction pressure via the Poisson--Neumann problem \eqref{eq:PoissonPR}.
 This exactly recovers Euler at the instant and clarifies the roles of impressed vs constraint pressure.
-As argued by ~\cite{peters2025application}, this also explains why least constraint cannot, by itself, resolve the classical indeterminacy of steady exterior potential flow.
-That indeterminacy lives in the \emph{state} manifold, not in the instantaneous constrained acceleration update.
+This also explains why the fixed-time least-constraint step does not, by itself, resolve the classical indeterminacy of steady exterior potential flow: the indeterminacy lives in the \emph{state} manifold, not in the instantaneous constrained acceleration update.
+However, as noted above, the magnitude of the reaction pressure varies across the family of steady states, a fact that is exploited as a cost functional for a secondary selection principle~\citep{gonzalez2022variational,taha2023minimization}.